Animal User Training Requirements

 The University of Alberta training requirements for animal users are delivered in two parts:

 - Part 1: Ethics of Animal Use - an online course managed by the Research Ethics Office, required to access REMO and as a pre-requisite for Part 2 Training.

 Part 1 training includes the following core topics: regulations and animal welfare; moral, legal and ethical issues; and the concept of the Three Rs (Reduction, Refinement, Replacement).
-The course is available through eClass.
-To register for Part 1 training, please complete the online Part 1: Ethics of Animal Use form.
+The course is available through eClass and REO will need to enroll you to take the course.

 Training Equivalencies: Staff and students who are new to the University may submit evidence of animal ethics training completed elsewhere and request that it be accepted as equivalent training.
 Please email copies of training certificates to us for review (email@example.com).